acmater/exmoset/README.md

 3. Add substructure properties which allow you to specify a functional group using SMARTS syntax and check to see if it is present in a particular set of molecules
    1. Is it possible to automate the identification of molecular features?
 4. Speed it up.
 The code was written to get a working prototype as quickly as possible, but the current codebase is slow to execute and their should be some ways to dramatically accelerate it.
+5. Add functionality to read from a pandas dataset when obtaining results as this further increases flexibility.